richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 The format of audio received by FT900 from RPI is raw/PCM format.
 RPI performs the decoding to raw/PCM from MP3, AAC or other formats.

       - TODO: Investigate if FT900 can do the MP3/AAC decoding.
+Utilize libMAD open source MPEG Audio Decoder library.

 ### Audio Streaming